danthegoodman1/Percolators/crdb/README.md

 I won’t explain any more features of Percolator (like rolling forward transactions), if you’re interested on how it works and its guarantees, go read the paper (it’s a great read).

+## Rollbacks

+We handle rollbacks implicitly.
+That is to say, we don't rollback: we instead treat catastrophic and graceful transaction aborts as the same (by just hard aborting), and let Percolator handle on-demand rollbacks of different KV pairs.

+Percolator lacks lots of detail about the rollback process, so this implementation modifies the lock to be a struct that holds: The primary lock pointer, the previous write record, the next write record, and the id of the transaction.

+This effectively turns the writes into a crude linked list, which can be walked in both directions during rollback.
+The primary lock must always be cleaned last.

 ## Pro tips

 1. Use composable transactions